-Director Option Plans.
-In May 2002, Harmonic's stockholders approved the 2002 Director Option Plan (the "Director Plan"), replacing the 1995 Director Option Plan.
-The Director Plan provides for the grant of non-statutory stock options or RSUs to certain non-employee directors of Harmonic.
-In May 2010, Harmonic stockholders approved amendments to the Director Plan, increasing the maximum number of shares of common stock authorized for issuance by an additional 400,000 shares and changing the share counting provisions to provide that each award of RSUs would decrease the Director Plan reserve 1.5 shares for every unit granted and any forfeitures of unvested RSUs would increase the Director Plan reserve by 1.5 shares for every unit forfeited.
+Director Plan.
+In May 2002, Harmonic's stockholders approved the Director Plan.
+Under the Director Plan, both non-statutory stock options and RSUs may be granted to certain non-employee directors of Harmonic.
+In May 2010, Harmonic stockholders approved amendments to the Director Plan, (a) increasing the maximum number of shares of common stock authorized for issuance by an additional 400,000 shares, and (b) changing the share counting provisions to provide that each award of RSUs would decrease the Director Plan reserve 1.5 shares for every unit granted and any forfeitures of unvested RSUs would increase the Director Plan reserve by 1.5 shares for every unit forfeited.
 Previously, RSUs granted reduced the number of shares reserved for grant under the Director Plan by two shares for every unit granted.
-As of April 1, 2011, an aggregate balance of 627,000 shares of common stock are reserved for issuance under the Director Plan.
 RSUs have no exercise price and vest either after one year from the grant date or on the vesting date chosen for such award.
-Stock options are granted at the fair market value of the common stock on the date of grant for periods not exceeding seven years.
+Stock options are granted at the fair market value of the common stock on the date of grant and have a maximum term of seven years.
 Initial option grants generally vest monthly over three years, and subsequent grants generally vest monthly over one year.
-In the three months ended April 1, 2011, there were 75,845 RSUs granted to non-employee directors with a grant date fair value of \$0.7 million.
-In the three months ended April 2, 2010, there were no RSUs granted to non-employee directors.
+In the six months ended July 1, 2011, 75,845 RSUs, with an aggregate grant date fair value of \$0.7 million, were granted to non-employee directors.
+In the six months ended July 2, 2010, 87,367 RSUs, with an aggregate grant date fair value of \$0.5 million, were granted to non-employee directors.

-A summary of share-based award activity during the three months ended April 1, 2011 is as follows (in thousands):
+A summary of share-based award activity under the Stock Plan and Director Plan during the six months ended July 1, 2011 is as follows:

 Shares

 Available for

 Grant

 (In thousands)

 Balance at December 31, 2010 10,449

-Options granted (831)
+Options granted (833)

-Restricted stock units granted (2,298)
+Restricted stock units granted (2,469)

-Options cancelled 164
+Options cancelled 384

-Restricted stock units cancelled 400
+Restricted stock units cancelled 591

 Options expired 40

-Balance at April 1, 2011 7,924
+Balance at July 1, 2011 8,162